Landon Ronald: His Master's Voice and orchestral appointments

 Landon Ronald conducted over four hundred times at the Royal Albert Hall, London between 1898 and 1936, mainly with the Royal Albert Hall Orchestra.
 His last performance at the Hall was on 4 February 1936 for the 'Memorial Concert in Commemoration of His Late Most Gracious Majesty King George V', where he conducted and played the piano.

 Ronald was also closely associated with the music of Elgar.
 In later life he recalled Parry's "smacking me on the back and saying 'I heard yesterday Richter perform the Enigma Variations by a Mr. Elgar, which is the finest thing I have listened to for years.
 Look out for this man's music'."
 He was the pianist in the first performance of Elgar's Violin Sonata in E minor in 1919, with W H Reed the violinist, and was the dedicatee of Falstaff, a work regarded by some as Elgar's masterpiece, though Ronald admitted privately, "Never could make head or tail of the piece".
-He recorded little of Elgar's music, because HMV signed the composer up to record his own works; Ronald recorded the Coronation Ode, and the "Coronation March" in March 1935, a year after Elgar's death.
+He recorded little of Elgar's music, because His Master's Voice signed the composer up to record his own works; Ronald recorded the "Coronation March" in March 1935, a year after Elgar's death.

 As a conductor Ronald was especially noted as a concerto accompanist; the critic Robert Elkin described Arthur Nikisch as "the finest accompanist until Landon Ronald".
 His repertoire was limited.
 Unlike Adrian Boult he did not feel it his duty to present difficult modern works.
 Elgar and Richard Strauss were the only contemporary composers with whose music he was much associated.
 He retired from conducting in 1929.